Powerlifting in Cameroon: International competitions

 Cameroon hosted the 2011 African Francophone Games for the Handicapped.
 Events on the program included athletics, powerlifting, table tennis and traditional blind wrestling.
 Funding issues were a major obstacle to hosting the event in a fully professional matter, though every attempt to do so was done.
 The Games had classifiers and anti-doping controls.

 In May 2012, Cameroon sent a delegation to competition in Tunisia in order to try to qualify for the London Games.
-The country had five powerlifters they had tried to qualify for the London Games but were only successful in qualifying and funding for Atangana.
+The country had five powerlifters who had tried to qualify for the London Games but were only successful in qualifying and funding for Atangana.
 The lifters who were unable to participate were all based in Cameroon, while Atangana was based in Europe and had easier access to funding.
 Atangana participated in the qualification event for the London Games in February 2012 in Dubai where he lifted 140 kg.

 Cameroon sent a delegation to the 2014 IPC Powerlifting Open in Eger, Hungary.
 Originally, Cameroon planned to send nine powerlifters but visa issues meant only two lifters could participate.
 Their finish in Eger earned the country eight spots at the 2014 IPC Powerlifting World Championships in Dubai.

-Atanga participated at the Paralympic ranking competition in Africa in September 2015 in Brazzaville, Congo in the -59 kg men's event where he posted a lift of 160 kg.
+Atanga participated at the Paralympic ranking competition in Africa in September 2015 in Brazzaville, Congo, in the -59 kg men's event where he posted a lift of 160 kg.
 Maurice Francis Biwole Nkodo put up a lift of 166 kg to finish third in the -80 kg class.